 The degree of recognition and the references play a decisive role in the earning potential.
 Ideally, you will already make sure to establish important industry contacts during your training.
 Well-known executive coaches who cooperate with well-known companies can significantly exceed the average earnings mentioned above.

-On the question of earning potential, it also depends on whether you work as a freelance or salaried coach.
-Employed coaches only advise the executives of the company that employs them.
-Freelance coaches, on the other hand, are booked by different companies.
+In terms of earning potential, it also depends on whether you work as a freelance or salaried coach.
+Employed coaches only advise the managers of the company that employs them.
+Freelance Become a coach on the other hand, are booked by various companies.
 Both variants have different advantages and disadvantages.

 If you are employed as a coach, you receive a regular monthly salary, which offers financial security.
 As a freelancer, however, you have the chance to take on several profitable engagements in a row.
 However, you have to make an effort to acquire orders.
 After all, no bookings mean no money.